- Find a Trail

 - Explore Trails

 - About Us

 - Get Involved

+Currently, the trail consists of a total of 7.4 paved miles, located at either end of the trail, with crushed stone making up the middle sections.
 From the NE 70th Street lot in Redmond (adjacent to cafés and a hotel), the trail crosses several streets and a spur trail to massive Marymoor Park, home to an outdoor velodrome.
 The spur delivers you through the park to the Sammamish River Trail, which then links to the Burke-Gilman Trail stretching into Seattle.
-Bypassing the spur to Marymoor, head 1.2 miles along the trail to Sammamish Landing, a lovely waterfront park (with a restroom) where you can swim, fish, or stretch out on the grass.
+Combined, these trails form the 44-mile Locks-to-Lakes Corridor that connects the Puget Sound with the town of Issaquah.
+Bypassing the spur to Marymoor, head 1.2 miles along the trail to Sammamish Landing, a lovely waterfront park where you can swim, fish, or stretch out on the grass.
 If you walk on the trail below the picnic shelter, you'll find pocket beaches; you can return to the trail via a short, steep incline.

 To reach the Redmond trailhead from Interstate 405, take Exit 14.
 Follow State Route 520 eastbound for 5.5 miles, and take the SR 202/Redmond Way exit.
 Turn right at the light onto Redmond Way, and go 0.3 mile.
 Turn right at the first light, NE 70th Street, and find the parking lot on the left adjacent to a shopping center.

 To reach the Issaquah trailhead, take I-90 to Exit 17.
 Follow the ramp to the right.
 Head south on Front Street N., and go 0.3 mile.
 Turn right onto NW Gilman Boulevard.
 After 0.3 mile, turn right onto the narrow street between the trail and the red caboose.
 Do not park at the boat launch at SE 43rd Way.